gmschroe/apt-vis-2025/README.md

 ## Deploying

-The website is deployed using [GitHub Pages](https://docs.github.com/en/pages), with the `docs` folder (which contains the visualisation code) configured as the [publishing source](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
-Any updates to the [`vfsg-apt/docs`](docs/) folder in the main branch of the repo will update this website.
+The website is deployed using [GitHub Pages](https://docs.github.com/en/pages), with the [`vfsg-apt/docs`](docs/) folder (which contains the visualisation code) configured as the [publishing source](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
+Any updates to this folder in the main branch of the repo will update this website.

 ## Running tests

-There are limited unit tests for the data validity checks in [`R/lib/tests`](R/lib/tests).
+There are unit tests for the data validity checks in [`R/lib/tests`](R/lib/tests).
 These tests can be run by following the above instructions (steps 1-2 in "Updating APT data on torture prevention indicators") to open the project in R, then running

 ```
 testthat::test_dir(file.path("lib", "tests"))